MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > `R1(π/2)` and `R1(π/4)` are equivalent to the `S` and `T` operations (also in `Microsoft.Quantum.Intrinsic`).

-After applying the relevant Hadamards and controlled rotations to the second and third qubits:
+After applying the relevant `H` operations and controlled rotations to the second and third qubits:

 ```qsharp
             //second qubit: